-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35. - 3.
-If applicable, disconnect the power or data cables from expansion card(s) in the expansion card riser 1A. - 4.
-Remove the low profile or full height X1 expansion card riser 1A.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+If applicable, close the PCIe card holder latch on the air shroud to release the full length card. - 4.
+If applicable, disconnect the power or data cables from expansion card(s). - 5.
+Remove the expansion card riser 1A.